-Jesus Christ put our needs ahead of his own.
-He came to bring unity to Christ-followers.
+Jesus Christ came and taught Unity for all Christ-followers.
 That bond of putting others needs ahead of our own, serving and not looking for reward, we all need unity that binds us together and causes us to work for our ONE MAIN PURPOSE: The Gospel of Jesus Christ.
 THAT’S WHY WE ARE HERE ON THIS EARTH.
-Unity does not mean the absence of differing opinions but we have harmony that goes beyond our personal preferences and opinions, and puts the other person first.
+Unity does not mean the absence of differing opinions, but we have harmony that goes beyond our personal preferences and opinions and puts the other person first.
 The work of God in our lives is never more evident than when you see a group of believers unified.
-Our foundation is Christ and He supplies the encouragement.
+Our foundation is Christ, and He supplies the encouragement.

 Is it easy?
 No!
 Not at all!
 But just as Psalm 133 paints the picture of how exciting, satisfying and motivating Unity is (thank you pastor/preacher/teacher/doctor-husband for preaching this little Psalm recently), the author wants us to know, it is God’s work in our hearts and lives even as great as eternal life.
 Bottom line: It is God’s work in us!